springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 Research shows that [some people find selects difficult to use](https://www.lukew.com/ff/entry.asp?1950).

-Only use selects when there’s genuinely no other option.
+Only use selects when there’s no other option.

 ### When not to use this form element